If You’re Only Cleaning With Windex, You’re Missing Out!

 When it comes to cleaning windows, mirrors, and glass, nothing leaves behind a streak-free shine like Windex.
 But you might be surprised to find out just how many other ways you can put that blue bottle of window cleaner to work around the house!

-In today’s blog post, I’ll be sharing 9 unexpected things you can do with Windex.
+In today’s blog post, I’ll be sharing 9 unexpected uses for Windex.
 From cleaning up your car to treating upholstery stains, fixing zippers, and even killing ants, these Windex uses prove this glass cleaner is actually a multi-purpose workhorse!

 1. Clean Your Cupholders